FILL THE FORM BELOW AND STAY INFORMED ABOUT OUR EVENTS

 Editing cannot be over-emphasized.
 Good writers do it over and over again.
 We understand why, and explore some tools which can help.

 Next, we dig into the project of writing: how to plan and execute it.
 We discuss the book completion plan format and discuss ways to eliminate distractions, create focus and so on.
-We close by looking at tools: some Softwares specific to writing.
+We close by looking at tools - both offline and tech - specific to writing.

 We review the book writing plans of those keen on sharing.
 We tweak the plans where required and understand the committed milestones and dates.